 Part of the EnDev programme is the training and coaching of manufacturers and retailers of for example energy-efficient cookers and small solar energy systems.
 The programme also supports the construction of electricity connections via minigrids and better network coverage.
 And EnDev stimulates the production of biogas for household purposes.

-The programme EnDev has no subsidy component.
-It publishes Specific Calls for Proposals in the form of Result Based Financing (RBF).
-The calls can be found on the website endev.info.
+The EnDev programme has no subsidy component.
+It publishes specific Calls for Proposals in the form of result-based financing (RBF).
+The calls can be found on endev.info.

-EnDev is a partnership between the Netherlands, Germany, Norway, Australia, the United Kingdom and Switzerland.
-The programme is coordinated by the German Gesellschaft für Internationale Zusammenarbeit (GIZ) and the Netherlands Enterprise Agency (RVO.nl).
-RVO.nl does this on behalf of the Dutch Ministry of Foreign Affairs.
+EnDev is a partnership between the Netherlands, Germany, Norway, Sweden, Switzerland and the United Kingdom.
+The programme is coordinated by the German Gesellschaft für Internationale Zusammenarbeit (GIZ) and the Netherlands Enterprise Agency.
+The Netherlands Enterprise Agency does this on behalf of the Dutch Ministry of Foreign Affairs.